-1 With the Handset , the user can pick up and conduct calls in the usual manner.
-2 The Microphone is used in the speakerphone mode.
-3 The Display provides intuitive support for telephone operation.
-4 With the Menu Key , the user/administrator can return to the Main Menu Screen.
+With the Handset, the user can pick up and conduct calls in the usual manner.
+The Microphone is used in the speakerphone mode.
+The Display provides intuitive support for telephone operation.
+With the Menu Key, the user/administrator can return to the Main Menu Screen.

 5 With the Navigation Keys , the user/administrator can navigate through the various phone functions.
 6 With the Soft Keys , the user/administrator can operate the phone's functions.
-7 Audio Keys: + and -: Increases/decreases the speaker/headset, handset volume and screen brightness.
-Mute : Turns off/on the microphone during conversations.
-Speaker : Turns on/off the hands-free mode (speakerphone).
-Headset : Switches the audio between handset/speakerphone and headset 8 The Notification LED visually signals incoming calls and new voice messages.
+7 Audio Keys: + and -: Increases/decreases the speaker/headset and handset volume.
+Mute: Turns off/on the microphone during conversations.
+Speaker: Turns on/off the hands-free mode (speakerphone).
+Headset: Switches the audio between handset/speakerphone and headset 8 The Notification LED visually signals incoming calls and new voice messages.
 9 The Keypad is used for entering phone numbers and text.
 10 The Out-of-Office Key provides an easy way to set up Call Deflection and DND.